Copley Square Plaza

 We've added a Facebook page for the Copley Square Plaza Superfund Site as one more way for you to get information and give us feedback.
 We'll check in regularly and look forward to "talking" to you.
 If you have a Facebook account, click the "Like" button

-Twenty-three homes have been connected to public water and all private wells are being abandoned.
+Twenty-three homes were connected to public water in 2013 and all private wells have been abandoned.
 We also removed whole-house filtration systems which were installed in the basements of six homes in 1994.
 Roadways and driveways were restored after the water connections and new fire hydrant installations were completed.
 Soil was brought in to cover excavated areas.
 Grass seed was placed on top and covered with hay to prevent it from blowing away.
-EPA will return in the spring to add more soil and grass seed as needed.
+EPA will return in spring 2014 to add more soil and grass seed as needed.

-Based on results from water samples taken in 2011, it was decided that EPA would pay for these homes to be hooked up to Akron city water since they were on top or very near an underground area, or plume, of PERC contamination.
+Based on results from water samples taken in 2011, it was decided that EPA would pay for these homes to be hooked up to Akron city water since they were on top or very near a plume of PERC contamination.

-Residents whose homes were hooked up will receive a monthly water bill from the city of Akron.
-The Meadows of Copley homes aren't affected because they have always been connected to public water.
+Residents whose homes were hooked up receive a monthly water bill from the city of Akron.
+The Meadows of Copley homes weren’t affected because they have always been connected to public water.

-Connecting homes to public water is one part of our cleanup.
+Connecting homes to public water is another part of our cleanup.

-Copley Square Plaza is one of 34 Superfund projects nationwide, and the only project in Ohio, to receive funding to address their environmental problems in 2012.
+Copley Square Plaza was one of 34 Superfund projects nationwide, and the only project in Ohio, to receive funding to address their environmental problems in 2012.

 - EPA Picks Cleanup Plan for Copley Square Plaza Superfund Site October 28, 2009